DevOps-Represent/devopsgirls-bootcamp3/3-2-docker-ecs-static-site.md

 ![3-2-2-11-a-Searching_ECS_Cluster](https://github.com/DevOps-Girls/devopsgirls-bootcamp3/blob/master/images/3-2-docker-ecs-static-site/3-2-2-11-a-Searching_ECS_Cluster.png?raw=true)

-2.2.13 In the **Cluster** page your will be able to see your cluster that contain the name of the stack following a random sequence namber
+2.2.13 In the **Cluster** page your will be able to see your cluster that contain the name of the stack following a random sequence number

 ![3-2-2-11-ECS_Cluster](https://github.com/DevOps-Girls/devopsgirls-bootcamp3/blob/master/images/3-2-docker-ecs-static-site/3-2-2-11-ECS_Cluster.png?raw=true)